Teaching English in Saigon: At what cost is paradise?

 Teaching assistants, the Vietnamese who work directly with their Western counterparts, Vietnam english translation

-, Vietnam english translation, Vietnamese poems get English translation Vietnam english translation, Bridging cultures: Huong Tho Viet (Scent of Vietnamese Poetry) featuring poems by Vietnamese authors. the classroom, don’t even get full-time contracts.
+, Vietnam english translation, Vietnamese poems get English Vietnam english translation, Bridging cultures: Huong Tho Viet (Scent of Vietnamese Poetry) featuring poems by Vietnamese authors. the classroom, don’t even get full-time contracts.

 They are all bilingual and provide a vital bridge between the students and native teachers - most of whom do not speak Vietnamese.